-The Eindexamen Festival was especially organised for scholars celebrating their highschool graduation, so the venue was packed with exuberant teenagers.
-If I’m right the festival took place a couple of times during the eightees, between 1983 and 1988.
-In 1984 it was held on Wednesday 30 May, the day before Ascension (which is a national holiday in the Netherlands).
-Apart from The Cure as headliner, there was at least one other Dutch band, the Frank Boeijen Groep.
-They were very popular at the time and had some huge hits in the Netherlands.
-Announcing Primary, Robert said something like ‘this will hopefully make up for a lot of that garbage you suffered for the past hour (…)’, presumably referring to their honourable support act.
+The Eindexamen Festival was an annual free festival, especially organised for scholars celebrating their highschool graduation.
+So the venue was packed with exuberant teenagers.
+If I’m right the festival took place a couple of times during the eightees, between 1982 (first edition at the Muziekcentrum Vredenburg in Utrecht with headliner Simple Minds) and 1987 (The Style Council).
+In 1984 it was held at De Maaspoort (a sports hall) in Den Bosch on Wednesday 30 May, the day before Ascension (which is a national holiday in the Netherlands).
+Apart from The Cure as headliner, there were two other Dutch bands, De Div and the Frank Boeijen Groep.
+The latter were very popular at the time and had some huge hits in the Netherlands.
+Announcing Primary, quite early in The Cure’s set, Robert said something like ‘this will hopefully make up for a lot of that garbage you suffered for the past hour’…

 Almost the entire show of The Cure was broadcasted live on Hilversum 3, the popular music channel of Dutch national radio.
 Two radio presenters provided live reports during the encores, which have been mixed away on most bootlegs.
 Reporter Marc Stakenburg said it was very crowded.
 According to him there should be about 6.000 people in the venue and the first aid would have carried away already some 30 fainted fans.
 After the second encore he tried to approach Robert for a very brief interview.
 Marc said ‘I will try to ask two questions to the singer of The Cure, but I don’t know if that’s possible because he looks rather tired’…

 Marc: ‘Sorry, can I ask you just two question: Satisfied?’ – Robert: ‘Yeah.’